andyacer/windows-taskbar-fix/README.md

 # I want to use it just like you did, how do I do that?

 You'll need to create a scheduled task to automate the whole thing.
 And to create the scheduled task you'll need to enable some additional audit logs.
+Enabling this level of logging might not be possible in some versions of Windows, I'm not sure about that.
 I set it up so that it fixes my taskbar every time I unlock my machine, which is Windows event ID 4801.

 I could write some more code to automate the install and make the taskbar location selectable ... but I won't bother unless someone asks really nicely.

 1. Click the button in the upper right to download this repo.
 1. Install [AutoIT](https://www.autoitscript.com/site/autoit/downloads/).